 - Is funding available?

-- Is College data being shared with third parties?
+- Is university data being shared with third parties?

-- Does the vendor meet College required security standards?
+- Does the vendor meet W&M required security standards?

 - Do agreements contain necessary confidentiality clauses?